N.C. Central University names Durham judge interim dean of law school

-N.C.
+The N.C.
 Central University School of Law, under scrutiny for admission standards and low bar-passage rates, has named longtime judge and alumna Elaine O'Neal as its interim leader starting July 16.

 O’Neal will oversee daily activities of the school and "ensure that the highest legal educational standards are upheld while the university undertakes a nationwide search for a permanent new dean," the university announced Friday.